The fees for June 2019*:

 |Year 1 (18/19)||Year 2 (19/20)||Total|

 This a two year programme and we expect most candidates to complete their studies within this time period.
 If you are unable to complete within two years due to work or unexpected family commitments, you can extend your studies into a third year at no additional charge.
-If you extend into a fourth year, there will be an extension fee of £965 payable in 2021/22.
+If you extend into a fourth year, there will be an extension fee of £995 payable in the academic year 2023/24.

 To secure your place on the course you must lodge a £1,500 deposit with us within four weeks of receiving your offer.
 The deposit is part of the total fee, not an additional cost.
 Read more about how to pay at the University's finance pages.By paying the deposit you are agreeing to the University of Warwick refund policy which can be viewed here.